Reemployment Assistance Fraud

 Reemployment Assistance Fraud is any false statement or failure to disclose a material fact, knowingly made for the purpose of obtaining or preventing payment of benefits contrary to the provisions of the Reemployment Assistance law.
 For example, a claimant may intentionally not report any wages that may have been earned; may have been intentionally under reported earnings; or may have misrepresented the reason for job separation.

 Reemployment Assistance Fraud is a third degree felony and can result in jail time for the claimant.
-When a fraud determination is issued, in addition to being required to repay the overpayment, the claimant will be disqualified from receiving future benefits (a disqualification can be imposed on a week by week basis up to a one year period), and have the case referred to the State Attorney for prosecution.
+When a fraud determination is issued, in addition to being required to repay the overpayment along with a penalty of 15 percent of the amount overpaid, the claimant will be disqualified from receiving future benefits (a disqualification can be imposed on a week by week basis up to a one year period), and have the case referred to the State Attorney for prosecution.
 State Attorneys may charge the claimant with grand theft or a misdemeanor.

 Prosecution and conviction of reemployment assistance fraud may result in the claimant being required to serve jail time, make restitution, be placed on probation or some type of pretrial intervention, and serve community hours.

 Benefit Payment Control associates have the responsibility to establish intent when determining a claim to be fraudulent.
 Intent is especially important if the case is to be referred for prosecution.
 Circumstantial evidence may be used in making the decision.

 Report Reemployment Assistance Fraud Online

 Report reemployment assistance fraud online or you may also report fraud through the reemployment assistance fraud hotline 1-800-342-9909.